cloudmesh-community/book/chapters/cloud/datacenter.md

 **E.Datacenter.2:** Carbon footprint of data centers

+**E.Datacenter.2.a:** Table

 > World wide we have many data centers.
 Your task will be to find the
 > carbon emission of a data center and its cost in $ based on energy
 > use on a yearly basis.
-Add your findings to the following table.
-> Make sure you avoid redundant reporting and find a new datacenter.
-A
+Make sure you avoid redundant reporting and
-> google doc will be provided to coordinate with the class
-> participants
+> find a new datacenter.
+Add your data to the table in this [link](https://docs.google.com/spreadsheets/d/1gh869zfjA4sVxL8-ga0af2_HLTTuOoD1IReuRSrbq4I/edit?usp=sharing) under the Sheet *DataCenter*

+**E.Datacenter.2.b:** Table

+place a file in your repository called *datacenter.md* (note the spelling all lower case) and describe details about you data center without plagiarizing.
+Provide references to back up your data and description.

+TAs will integrate your information into the following table

 **Table:** Cost of the data center